 The Bottom Line

 Countless universities have adopted and enforced speech zones and speech codes like those that Georgia Gwinnett College enforced in this case.
 That is part of the reason that ADF has over 400 victories against public universities across the country.
 And far too often, once students try to hold university official accountable, they do just what Georgia Gwinnett officials did here: change the policies and ignore how they mistreated students.
-The Supreme Court should not allow that to continue.
+Thankfully, the Supreme Court put a stop to this.

 Today’s college students are tomorrow’s voters, legislators, and judges.
 If they are being taught that the correct way to deal with speech you disagree with is to shut it down, they will carry that understanding with them once they leave campus.
 To preserve free speech for us all, we must protect free speech on college campuses so that students learn to respectfully interact with diverse viewpoints.
 And when our constitutional freedoms are violated, courts should say so, even when officials back down.
 Otherwise, very little stops them from doing so again.